magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/authentication.md

 ### Steps for Logging In

 1. **Input: Username/Email, Password**
    Users can log in by providing their username or email and a password.
-The email field is left blank if the username is provided, and vice versa.
+The email parameter is left blank if the username is provided, and vice versa.

 2. **Age Verification Requirement**
    Services typically require users to confirm they are over 18 years old to use the platform.
 If age verification is not completed, the login attempt will be rejected.

 3. **Login Request Construction**
-   When a user logs in, CSP constructs a `LoginRequest` object.
-This object includes:
+   When an application invokes `Login`, CSP internally constructs a `LoginRequest` object that is passed to the services.
+In addition to user credentials, this object includes:

    * **Device ID**: A unique identifier for the device being used.
    * **Tenant Info**: The specific tenant the user is logging into.